ITClubPulchowk/C-Programming-Guide/Samples/Calculator/README.md

 assignment      -> =   <br>
 </pre>
 <br>
-All are right assosciative except assignment operator.
+All operators are left assosciative except exponentiation ('^') operator.
 <br>
 <br>
 There's no support for comparison or any bitwise operator.